bitshares/bitshares.github.io-old/_technology/decentralized-asset-exchange.md

 around a few gateway IOUs and the markets for them.
 BitstampUSD is not fungible with BitfinexUSD because they have different trust profiles and regulatory considerations.
 Any of these IOUs are subject to default just like the IOUs that currently exist on the exchanges' internal databases.
-What we need to do is move the trust from individual issuers to the blockchain.
+What we need to do is move the trust from individual issuers to the blockchain itself.

 ## Collateralized Blockchain IOUs

-The heart of BitShares is the BitAsset system which enables the creation of 300% collateralized IOUs from the BitShares network.
+The heart of BitShares is the BitAsset system which enables the creation of 200% collateralized IOUs from the BitShares network.
 A BitUSD has all of the properties of Bitcoin combined with the price stability of the US dollar.
-At any point in time you can sell a BitUSD for about 1 dollar worth of BTS.
+At any point in time you can sell a BitUSD for at least 1 dollar worth of BTS.
 If at any time the value of the collateral falls below a certain point the blockchain will automatically buy back the BitUSD with a dollars worth of BTS.